 The property will remain as is.
 Alien clearing will continue as per NEMBA.
-Vagrants may in all probability frequent site, illegally clearing indigenous protected trees and posing a fire risk.
+Vagrants may in all probability frequent the site, illegally clearing indigenous protected trees, erecting informal settlements, and posing a fire risk by making use of illegal fires.

-While the No-Go Alternative will in all probability result in less degradation of the receiving terrestrial ecosystem on site, it will not result in any positive socio-economic impacts associated with construction and operational phase.
+While the No-Go Alternative will in all probability result in less degradation of the receiving terrestrial ecosystem on site, it will not result in any positive socio-economic impacts associated with the construction and operational phase.